DLienko03/DevOps_online_Kharkiv_2021Q2/m5/task5.3/readme.md

   * fg - to run stopped program on foreground (occupying terminal window)
   * bg - to run stopped jobs in the background
   * nohup - to make another program active after terminal is closed
-## Part2
-1. Check the implementability of the most frequently used OPENSSH commands in the MS Windows operating system.
-(Description of the expected result of the commands + screenshots: command – result should be presented)
-2. Implement basic SSH settings to increase the security of the client-server connection (at least
-3. List the options for choosing keys for encryption in SSH.
-Implement 3 of them.
-4. Implement port forwarding for the SSH client from the host machine to the guest Linux virtual machine behind NAT.
-5*.
-Intercept (capture) traffic (tcpdump, wireshark) while authorizing the remote client on the server using ssh, telnet, rlogin.
-Analyze the result.